Belhenix/Belhenix/README.md

 - 👋 Hi, I’m @Belhenix
 - 👀 I’m interested in videogames, coding and learning new stuff
-- 🌱 I’m currently learning about automated testing and its tools, such as Selenium.
+- 🌱 I’m currently learning about AI and Machine Learning.
-- 💞️ I’m looking to collaborate here on github
 - 📫 You can contact me at belhenix@gmail.com

 <!---